 To prove \eqref{CbndFinal}, let

 for some \emph{positive} constants $\xi_o, \eta$ and $\gamma$ that will be chosen later.
 With these choices, we see that

 for all sufficiently large $T$.
-We think of $\theta_1$ as fixed throughout the argument.
-Hence, if we pick $\eta, \gamma$ sufficiently large and next $\xi_o$ sufficiently large, then all of the right-hand sides above are $\cO_{\theta_1,\rho}((\ln T)^{-\rho})$ for any $\rho>0$.
+We think of $\theta$ as fixed throughout the argument.
+Hence, if we pick $\eta, \gamma$ sufficiently large and next $\xi_o$ sufficiently large, then all of the right-hand sides above are $O_{\theta,\rho}((\ln T)^{-\rho})$ for any $\rho>0$.
 Furthermore, one verifies that all the conditions in \eqref{conds} are satisfied.
 Hence, \eqref{CbndFinal} follows.
-Now if we additionally assume that also
+Since